playmedia/clappr-ga-events-plugin/README.md

   /* [...] */
 ```

+## stopOnLeave

+`stopOnLeave` __optional__ property is a boolean which indicate if player is paused or stopped when user decides to leave the page.
+Default value is `false`.

+If this option is set to `true`, "beacon" [transport](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#transport) will be used (if available) to __attempt__ to send the event.

+__Note:__ this option may not be supported by all browsers, and therefore is not guaranteed to work.

 ## sendExceptions

 `sendExceptions` __optional__ property is a boolean which indicate if container `error` events are send to Google Analytics using [Exception](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#exception) ("exception" hit type).
 Default value is `false`. _(default behaviour, if "error" is tracked, is to use "send" hit type like other player events)_